uuau99999/moco-node/README.md

     stubServer.stop();
 ```

-below is how your contract file looks alike:
+below is how your contract file looks like:

 ```
 [{